Dedualizing complexes and MGM duality

-Indeed, according to Lemma~\ref{contraflat-projective-dimension} it suffices to check the projective dimension condition in~(i).
-The latter follows from Theorem~\ref{torsion-fully-faithful} in the (easy) case $\st=\b$, as one has $\Hom_{\sD^\b(\C\comodl)} (\B^\bu,\M[*])=\Hom_{\sD^\b(R\modl)}(\B^\bu,\M[*])$ for any $\C$\+comodule $\M$, while the complex $\B^\bu$ clearly has finite projective dimension as a complex of $R$\+modules, being isomorphic to the telescope complex $\Tel^\bu(R,\s)$ in the derived category $\sD^\b(R\modl)$ for any finite generating sequence~$\s$ of the ideal $I\subset R$.
-The algebra $\C^*$ is the $I$\+adic completion of the algebra~$R$, so in view of Lemma~\ref{agree-on-flats} the property~(ii) is implicit in Theorem~\ref{complexes-with-t-c-cohomology-equivalence}, again in the case $\st=\b$ (see Example~\ref{dedualizing-torsion-example} below for further details).
+According to Proposition~\ref{contraflat-projective-dimension}, in order to check the projective dimension condition~(i) it suffices to show that $\pd_R B^\bu<\infty$.
+The latter is clear since, by Lemma~\ref{gamma-finite-homol-dim}(a), the complex $B^\bu$ is isomorphic to the telescope complex $\Tel^\bu(R,\s)$ in the derived category $\sD^\b(R\modl)$ for any finite generating sequence~$\s$ of the ideal $I\subset R$.
+In view of Lemma~\ref{agree-on-flats}, the property~(ii) is implicit in Theorem~\ref{complexes-with-t-c-cohomology-equivalence} in the case $\st=\b$ (see Example~\ref{dedualizing-torsion-example} below for further details).

 Let us now prove the condition~(iii).
-Let $I^n\subset I'\subset I$ be some ideal in $R$ with the radical $\sqrt{I'}=I$, and let $\E=(R/I')^*\subset\C$ be the corresponding finite-dimensional subcoalgebra in~$\C$.
-According to Lemma~\ref{finitely-cogenerated-complex}, it suffices to show that the complex ${}_\E^\boR\B^\bu$ has finite-dimensional cohomology comodules (it would be sufficient to consider the case $I'=I$, but we prefer a discussion in the larger generality).
-The functor $\Gamma_I$ takes injective objects in $R\modl$ to injective objects in $R\modl_{I\tors}$, so the composition of derived functors ${}_\E^\boR\boR\Gamma_I$ is the derived functor of the composition of left exact functors $M\longmapsto {}_\E\Gamma_I(M)$.
+According to Lemma~\ref{finitely-cogenerated-complex}, it suffices to show that the complex ${}_n^\boR B^\bu$ has finitely generated $R/I^n$\+modules of cohomology.
+The functor $\Gamma_I$ takes injective objects in $R\modl$ to injective objects in $R\modl_{I\tors}$, so the composition of derived functors ${}_n^\boR\boR\Gamma_I$ is the derived functor of the composition of left exact functors $M\longmapsto {}_n\Gamma_I(M)$.

-The latter functor assigns to an $R$\+module $M$ its maximal $R/I'$\+submodule, i.~e., the submodule of all the elements annihilated by~$I'$.
-It remains to notice that the functor $\Ext_R^*(R/I',M)$ takes finitely generated $R$\+modules to cohomologically graded $R$\+modules with finitely generated components, because it can be computed in terms of a left resolution of the $R$\+module $R/I'$ by finitely generated projective $R$\+modules.
-Furthermore, any finitely generated $R/I'$\+module is finite-dimensional. \end{ex}
+The latter functor assigns to an $R$\+module $M$ its maximal $R/I^n$\+submodule~${}_nM$.
+It remains to notice that the functor $\Ext_R^*(R/I^n,M)$ takes finitely generated $R$\+modules to cohomologically graded $R$\+modules with finitely generated components, because it can be computed in terms of a left resolution of the $R$\+module $R/I^n$ by finitely generated projective $R$\+modules. \end{ex}